Skip to main content

 What a photo can (and can’t) tell you

-A photo is a snapshot of lighting + pose + angle + hydration + stress + sleep—not a perfect measurement tool.
+A photo is a snapshot of lighting + pose + angle + hydration + stress + sleep.

 What it can do well:

-• Help you see direction over time (leaner, softer, fuller)
+• Help you see trend direction over time (leaner, softer, fuller)

-• Keep you consistent when the scale is noisy
+• Keep your check-ins consistent when the scale feels noisy

 What it can’t do reliably: